fruijt/rickgroenbroek.github.io/webquest/commerce/webquest-1/process-1/index.md

 comments: true
 share: true
 ---
+"There's a process for everything, and for everything there's a process"

 Here you will find the text which you have to read.
 After the text there will be a set of questions.
 We don't know whether there will be questions on the page, or in a separate file.
 Perhaps both, so that the students can put the answers on the separate sheet provided, which can and will be e-mailed to the teacher.